 Central banks control the volume of central bank liquidity or the interest rate on this liquidity.
 Most central banks use the interest rate on intra-day liquidity.
 In Norway, this is the interest rate on banks' sight deposits with Norges Bank, the sight deposit rate.
-Banks' net position vis-à-vis Norges Bank fluctuates around zero.
+Banks' net position vis-a-vis Norges Bank fluctuates around zero.
 By comparison, household and private sector domestic gross debt amounts to roughly NOK 1500 billion, whereas the total money supply is approximately NOK 750 billion.
-Our key rate has a direct influence on a very small portion of the overall money and credit market.
+Our key rate has a direct influence on a very small portion of the total money and credit market.
 Monetary policy would not affect price inflation if our key rate only influenced the interest rate on the amount outstanding between the central bank and the banks.
 We are dependent on a spillover effect on interest rates on debt in the household and enterprise sectors.

 The link between these variables and the key rate runs through market expectations and the yield curve.
-Longterm interest rates that are determined by the market reflect expected future short-term rates, uncertainty and risk premiums.
-Interest rates on money market instruments with maturities of more than one day will be influenced by expectations about changes in Norges Bank's key rate in the future.
-The interest rate on instruments that mature in one week will be a weighted average of expected interest on one-day instruments in the days up to maturity.
+Long-term interest rates that are determined by the market reflect expected future short-term rates, uncertainty and risk premiums.
+Interest rates on money market investments with maturities of more than one day will be influenced by expectations about changes in Norges Bank's rates in the future.
+Interest on investments that mature in one week will be a weighted average of expected interest on one-day investments in the days up to maturity.
 Similarly, three-month rates reflect both prevailing and expected future overnight rates.
-If economic agents believe that Norges Bank will reduce interest rates in the next few weeks, three-month rates will be lower than the interest rate on kronedenominated assets with shorter maturities.
-Similarly, if economic agents believe that Norges Bank will raise interest rates in the next few weeks, three-month rates will be higher than interest rates on krone-denominated assets with shorter maturities.
+If economic agents believe that Norges Bank will reduce interest rates in the next few weeks, three-month-rates will be lower than interest on krone-denominated assets with shorter maturities.
+Similarly, if economic agents believe that Norges Bank will raise interest rates in the next few weeks, three-month-rates will be higher than rates on krone-denominated assets with shorter maturities.

-If there is confidence in monetary policy, changes in Norges Bank's key rate will have little effect on longterm interest rates.
-These rates will then primarily be determined by the required rate of return on capital raised in the international capital market.
+If there is confidence in monetary policy, changes in Norges Bank's rates will have little effect on long-term interest rates.
+These rates will then primarily be determined by the demand for real return on capital that originates in the international capital market.
 If confidence in economic policy deteriorates, for example because Norges Bank sets interest rates so low that inflation and unstable exchange rates are expected, long-term interest rates will rise.
 The cost of low confidence is thus high risk premiums and unnecessarily high long-term interest rates.